 Imagine a disease that strikes in childhood, leaving children with frequent epileptic seizures, delayed intellectual development and movement that sometimes worsens to the point they are unable to walk and eat.
 These devastating disorders—known as developmental epileptic encephalopathies—are unfortunately real.

-“Germline mutations of the enzyme UGDH are a common cause of epileptic encephalopathies in children,” said study corresponding author Bruno Reversade, a Research Director at the A*STAR's Institute of Medical Biology (IMB) and Institute of Molecular and Cell Biology (IMCB).
+“Germline mutations of the enzyme UGDH are a common cause of epileptic encephalopathies in children,” said study corresponding author Bruno Reversade, a Research Director at A*STAR's Institute of Medical Biology (IMB) and Institute of Molecular and Cell Biology (IMCB).
 “This is evidenced by a large number of subjects found all over the world.”

 In a collaborative effort co-led by Ludger Schöls at the University of Tübingen, the researchers arrived at their answer through a process of genetic detective work.
 The first clue was the knowledge that defects in glycosylation, the process of adding sugar chains to proteins and lipids in the body, can result in symptoms similar to that of developmental epileptic encephalopathies.

 They then searched for more individuals with similar mutations in UGDH, discovering 27 other cases from 24 unrelated families across the world.
-Using these patients’ primary fibroblasts and biochemical assays, they confirmed that the mutations impair UGDH stability, oligomerization or enzymatic activity and established the role of UGDH in the production of extracellular matrix components that are essential for human brain development.
+Using the patients’ primary fibroblasts and biochemical assays, they confirmed that the mutations impair UGDH stability, oligomerization or enzymatic activity and established the role of UGDH in the production of extracellular matrix components that are essential for human brain development.

 After ten weeks of differentiation, cerebral organoids created from patients’ neural progenitor cells showed marked underdevelopment compared to wildtype or carrier organoids.
 Not only did this study confirm that UGDH mutations behave as loss-of-function alleles, it also demonstrated that cerebral organoids can serve as a ‘disease-in-a-dish’ model.